igstan/igstan.ro/posts/2011-05-02-understanding-monads-with-javascript.md

 syntactic support for monads in the form of the `do` notation. `do` notation is just sugar for the following version, which still looks better than the JavaScript one.
-Haskell, having support for operator definitions and terse lambda expressions allows for more readable, in my opinion, implementation of monads.
+Haskell, having support for operator definitions and terse lambda expressions allows for a more readable, in my opinion, implementation of monads.

 ~~~ {.haskell}
 computation = push 4 >>= \_ ->